bcobb/brew_dg/README.md

     > git readline ossp-uuid postgresql sqlite redis
     ```

-    ossp-uuid is recommended for postgresql, readline is recommended for sqlite.
-Note that readline is required for postgresql; it seems like it would be interesting to factor that into the final list of packages.
+    We've added two packages to the initial list: `ossp-uuid`, which is recommended for `postgresql`, and `readline`, which is recommended for `sqlite`.
+Note that `readline` is in fact _required_ for postgresql; perhaps in the future we will take that into ordering consideration.

 2. List all of a package's dependencies, including Optional and Build dependencies.